Polish Communist Party (2002): Structure and activists

 The number of activists of the Communist Party of Poland over the years ranged from several hundred to over a thousand activists.
-In 2025, the party had around 300 members, although the party that only "several dozen" people are active in the party.
+In 2025, the party had around 300 members, although the party stated that only "several dozen" people were active in the party.

 The KPP's highest executive body is the National Executive Committee.
 The central control body of the party is the National Statutory and Audit Commission.
 The body appointed to deal with individual cases of party members arising from appeals against resolutions of organs, including resolutions on exclusion from it, is the National Peer Court.